AriFordsham/GHCWiki/commentary/compiler/hs-syn-type.md

 - [compiler/hsSyn/HsUtils.lhs](/trac/ghc/browser/ghc/compiler/hsSyn/HsUtils.lhs): utility functions (no data types).

 There is significant mutual recursion between modules, and hence a couple of `lhs-boot` files.
-Look at `wiki:ModuleDependencies` to see the dependencies.
+Look at [ModuleDependencies](module-dependencies) to see the dependencies.

 The type checker adds type information to the syntax tree, otherwise leaving it as undisturbed as possible.
 This is done in two ways: